PidgeonTools/PidgeonRenderFarm/README.md

 Remember, each step in the setup process is crucial to ensure that your project renders correctly.
 If you encounter any issues, refer to the troubleshooting section of the Pidgeon Render Farm documentation or reach out to their support team.

 ## Troubleshooting
+### Windows: Pidgeon Render Farm won't start
+Since PRF is built using C#, which uses the dotnet-SDK, you will need to install the .NET 6.0 Runtime.
+You can download it from (here)[https://dotnet.microsoft.com/download/dotnet/6.0].
+To learn more please visit the (FAQ)[https://github.com/PidgeonTools/PidgeonRenderFarm#what-is-dotnet-net].

 ### Server socket won't start
 In most cases this is due to the settings of your **firewall**.
 You can see if it is the case for you by following the steps below.
 If that doesn't work visit our [Discord Server](https://discord.gg/cnFdGQP).